nathanMils/Prototype_VNFD/README.md

 ### Directories

 - **custom_elements**
-    - Contains custom elements used in the project.
+    - Contains custom elements used in conjunction with disk image builder.

 - **Diagrams**
     - Includes diagrams related to the project architecture and 5G ELK enabled NFV configuration.

 - **docker**
-    - Contains Docker configurations and files for containerization.
+    - Contains Docker configurations for vnf's and ELK

 - **project_files**
     - General project files and resources.